dhodgkiss/inordinate-fondness/content/blog/2018-01-01_reshaping_data_frames.md

 ### Syntax

-The arguments of for `spread()` are similar to those for `gather()`, only you no longer need to enter columns with the values to collapse because this time, there is only a single value column that you are separating into multiple columns:
+The arguments for `spread()` are similar to those for `gather()`, only you no longer need to enter columns with the values to collapse because this time, there is only a single value column that you are separating into multiple columns:
 ```r
 reformatted_data <- input_data %>%
   spread(KeyColumnName, ValueColumnName, fill = 0, convert = TRUE, drop = FALSE, sep = ".")
 ```
-In the code above, I've added three optional arguments (`fill`, `convert`, `drop` and `sep`). `fill` and `drop` apply to situations where you do not have all combinations of factor levels for each observation.
+In the code above, I've added four optional arguments (`fill`, `convert`, `drop` and `sep`). `fill` and `drop` apply to situations where you do not have all combinations of factor levels for each observation.
 So in our pollinator count example, if some sites did not have data for all three pollinator groups, then setting `fill = 0` would mean that missing factor levels would be filled in with a count of `0`.
 Setting `drop = TRUE`, on the other hand, would omit these missing factor-observation combinations altogether.
 The default setting for `drop` is `drop = FALSE`, so in most circumstances it's unnecessary to include it.

 `convert` defaults to `FALSE`; however, it can be useful to set it to `TRUE` as it will then convert the type of the new columns to an integer, in this case, rather than having them as type number or character (for strings), which happens by default.
 Lastly, setting `sep = "."` means that the new column names will take the form of KeyName.KeyValue.
 Hence, in our pollinator count example, the new columns would be named FunctGroup.Bumblebees, FunctGroup.Honeybees and FunctGroup.Hoverflies.
 The default setting is `sep = NULL`, which means the names of the new columns are simply the key values themselves (Bumblebees, Honeybees and Hoverflies), which is often appropriate.
 Therefore, in this case, rearranging the 'poldat.long' to wide format could be done using the following code:
 ```r